censoredplanet/censoredplanet/docs/hyperquackv2.rst

     to the name of the service.
 If the service is running on a non-standard port, a colon and the port number are appended (i.e., *discard* for discard on port 9, or *echo:8080* for echo on port 8080).
-* :code:`tests`
+* :code:`response`
-    An array representing each probe sent to the vantage point.
+    An array representing the results of each probe sent to the vantage point.
     Each entry is a JSON object with five subfields:

     * :code:`test_url` : String